Elizabeth River Tunnels Project, United States of America

 ERC signed a comprehensive agreement with VDOT in December 2011 to finance, build, operate and maintain ERC for a 58-year concession period on a performance-based, fixed-price-and-date contract.
 It will help the drivers and tax payers from exceeding construction costs and delays.

 ERC (project partner) is a 50/50 joint venture of Skanska Infrastructure Development and Macquarie Financial Holding Group.
 The design build teams involved in the construction are Skanska USA Civil Southeast, Kiewit Construction Company and Weeks Marine.
-The design of the project is handled by Parsons Brinckerhoff, Volkert & Associates, COWI, Systems Support, Transdyn and Federal Signal.
+The design of the project was handled by Parsons Brinckerhoff, Volkert & Associates, COWI, Systems Support, Transdyn and Federal Signal.

 Financing for ERTP